Mattia-Colbertaldo/PhyloML/README.md

 1. **Simulations:**
     - The `simulations.r` file is used to simulate phylogenetic trees under different models using functions from the diversitree package.
 The trees are then saved to file for further analysis.
-    -  `ranges.R` is used to get ranges of speciation and extinction rates by making inference with MLE on real data.
+    - In the `ranges.r` file, ranges of parameters for simulating trees are obtained through MLE inference on phylogenetic trees from real-world data.

 2. **Parameter Inference:**
-    - In the `ranges.r` file, ranges of parameters for simulating trees are obtained using inference on phylogenetic trees from real-world data.
     - `CDV_full_tree.py` encodes the trees with the CDV representation, preparing them for ML analysis.
     -  `Summary_Statistics.py`  encodes the trees with the SS representation.
     - In the `AllModels_SS.ipynb` notebook, encoded trees are read, data is managed, and they are input into a Convolutional Neural Network (CNN) created to train it to infer the parameters of the model.
 The code is universal for all models in the diversitree package.